(public name: Metastatic Breast Cancer GPS)

 Recruitment of the first 1,000 patients concluded in August 2020.
 As of February 2022, over 1,150 patients had been included in the programme.

-An extension of the study starting in 2022 will focus on specific subtypes of metastatic breast cancer, namely invasive lobular cancer, triple negative breast cancer, and late relapses, those occurring 10 or more years after a primary diagnosis.
+An extension of the study will focus on specific subtypes of metastatic breast cancer, namely invasive lobular cancer, triple negative breast cancer, and late relapses, those occurring 10 or more years after a primary diagnosis.

 About 260 patients will be recruited in this extension phase of the study.